 - the storyline should be swift;

-- company stories can be combined by a common concept on the principle of the series, which will show the effect of synergy.
+- company stories can be combined with a common concept on the principle of the series, which will show the effect of synergy.

 “The most powerful person in the world is the storyteller.
 The storyteller sets the vision, values, and agenda of an entire generation that is to come…”— Steve Jobs.